Retail Trust: Events

-retailCURe
+Retail CU

-Retail Credit Union Limited, trading as retailCURe, is a savings and loans co-operative launched in 2017.
+Retail Credit Union Limited, trading as Retail CU, is a savings and loans co-operative launched in 2017.
 In 2013, retailTRUST identified mounting concerns among retailers about the number of employees reporting financial difficulties, prompting the establishment of a credit union for retail.
 It is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the PRA.
 Ultimately, like the banks and building societies, members’ savings are protected against business failure by the Financial Services Compensation Scheme.